6 Ways to Reduce Sodium in Your Diet

 The truth is, most of us would do better with less of it.
 Our main source of sodium comes from the foods we eat, so here are six simple ways to reduce sodium your diet!

-Reducing the salt in your diet helps you to reduce your blood pressure, as well as keep your heart, kidneys and bones healthy.
+Reducing the salt in your diet helps you to reduce your blood pressure.
+Also, it helps to keep your heart, kidneys, and bones healthy.
 Below we describe six easy ways to reduce the sodium in your diet.

 1. Eat at home

 Restaurants and food companies use large quantities of salt in their food.
 If you want to reduce the salt in your diet, it is best to cook at home.
 This way you can measure the amount of salt that you use.